 Then: Capture market share through pricing strategies

-Pricing strategies are a good way to capture market share.
-For example, if you have competitive goods and services then lower prices will entice consumers into your store while higher price points may be more suitable for luxury brands looking to attract the affluent customer base.
+Pricing strategies are an excellent way to capture market share.
+For example, if you have competitive goods and services, then lower prices will entice consumers into your store.
+At the same time, higher price points may be more suitable for luxury brands looking to attract an affluent customer base.

-The pricing strategy is important because without it customers won’t know how much they should pay which can lead them away from making purchases that would benefit both parties in terms of profit margin and consumer experience.
+The pricing strategy is vital because customers won’t know how much they should pay without it.
+It can lead them away from making purchases that would benefit both parties in profit margin and consumer experience.

 Lastly: Make sure product pricing drives long-term profit

-There is no greater strategy for a company than to make sure that its product pricing drives long-term profitability.
+There is no greater strategy for a company than ensuring that its product pricing drives long-term profitability.

 The keyword here, however, is “long term.”
-Too many businesses look at short-term solutions which only serve to drive the business into losses in the medium and even longer terms.
+Too many businesses look at short-term solutions, which only serve to drive the company into losses in the medium and even longer terms.

-It may seem like common sense, but there are many who don’t think about it before taking action on what appears as an attractive way to generate a quick profit.
+It may seem like common sense, but many don’t think about it before taking action on what appears as an attractive way to generate a quick profit.